 Brooke explored the rhetorical dimensions of this long-term civic partnership and pedagogy in the Community Literacy Journal article Identification as Civic Literacy in Digital Museum Projects: A Case Study of the Oklahoma City National Memorial and Museum.

-Brooke’s newest project is a Place As Text-inspired multi-year study of the landmarks and lore of the century-old Oakland, CA campus of California College of the Arts and the insights it can yield into cultural preservation, gentrification, public art, and learning-space design as the institution undergoes a permanent relocation to San Francisco.
+In 2016 Brooke and her students launched a Place As Text-inspired multi-year study of the landmarks and lore of the century-old Oakland, CA campus of California College of the Arts and the insights it can yield into cultural preservation, gentrification, public art, and learning-space design as the institution prepared for its permanent relocation to San Francisco.